Chapter 12.04

 12.04.050 Safety precautions and liability insurance.

 It shall be the duty of the applicant for an excavation permit, on receipt of the same, to make such excavation in such manner as to provide free access to all fire hydrants and to provide safe and adequate crossings over such excavations for vehicular traffic and for pedestrians, should such crossings, in the judgment of the street superintendent, be necessary.
-Suitable barriers shall be constructed about the excavation for the prevention of accidents and adequate lights shall be continuously maintained thereon from the period of sunset to sunrise and, further, each applicant shall be required to file with the city a certificate of liability insurance, with minimum limits of two hundred fifty thousand dollars and five hundred thousand dollars property damage and five hundred thousand dollars and one million dollars personal injury liability holding the city harmless from any and all liability in connection with said excavation.
+Suitable barriers shall be constructed about the excavation for the prevention of accidents and adequate lights shall be continuously maintained thereon from the period of sunset to sunrise and, further, each applicant shall be required to file with the certificate of liability insurance with minimum limits as determined by the risk manager based on the scope of work, workers’ compensation insurance with at least statutory limits, and automobile liability insurance.
+Certificates will include waiver of subrogation endorsement in favor of the city, its officers, agents, employees and volunteers and include language holding the city harmless from any and all liability in connection with said excavation.
 (Ord.
+2025 § 2, 2023; Ord.
 601 § II(5), 1982; Ord.
 589 § II(28)(c), 1981; Ord.
 41, 1955; Ord.
 1, 1954; prior code § 10-207)

 12.04.060 Supervision by city engineer.

-All excavations, refillings, and resurfacing shall be made under the supervision and to the satisfaction of the city engineer or building inspector of the city and shall be conducted in such manner as to do the least possible damage to contiguous lands and improvements.
+All excavations, backfilling, and resurfacing shall be made under the supervision and to the satisfaction of the city engineer or building inspector of the city and shall be conducted in such manner as to do the least possible damage to contiguous lands and improvements.
 (Ord.
+2025 § 2, 2023; Ord.
 1, 1954; prior code § 10-203)

-All such excavations shall be refilled by the applicant to the specifications of the city and resurfaced by the street department of the city; provided, however, that public utilities, or contractor employed by such public utilities, may resurface such excavations, the work to be done to the satisfaction of the superintendent of streets.
-Specifications of the city for refilling excavations and repaving are as follows:
+All such excavations shall be backfilled by the applicant to the specifications of the city and resurfaced by a qualified licensed contractor and inspected by city staff to the satisfaction of the city engineer.
+Specifications of the city for backfilling excavations and repaving are as follows:

-A. Open cut trenches may be backfilled with the materials excavated.
-No material which is deemed unsuitable by the superintendent of streets shall be made a part of the backfill, including broken pavement or earth which has a moisture content greater than optimum.
-Where materials excavated are deemed unsuitable for backfill, imported materials approved by the superintendent of streets shall be used.
+A. Open cut trenches may be backfilled with the materials excavated on local city streets.
+No material which is deemed unsuitable by the superintendent of streets or city engineer shall be made a part of the backfill, including broken pavement or earth which has a moisture content greater than optimum.
+Where materials excavated are deemed unsuitable for backfill, imported materials approved by the superintendent of streets or city engineer shall be used.

-B. Backfill of an open cut on a major city street shall be air tamped in lifts not exceeding six inches, or by such other equivalent tamping methods as may be approved by the superintendent of streets prior to issuance of the permit.
+B. Backfill of an open cut on any city street shall be compacted per city specifications and verified by compaction tests conducted by a licensed geotechnical engineer or backfilled with control density fill (CDF) in lifts not exceeding six inches.
+Other means and methods may be approved by the superintendent of streets or city engineer prior to issuance of the permit.

 12.04.080 Street access.

-No city street shall be blocked or closed incident to street excavation or opening unless prior permission is obtained in writing from the city engineer on a form approved by the city engineer, accompanied by an application fee of ten dollars.
+No city street shall be blocked or closed incident to street excavation or opening unless prior permission is obtained in writing from the city engineer on a form approved by the city engineer, accompanied by an application fee in accordance with the current fee schedule.
 Each separate day on which violation of this section shall exist shall be a separate misdemeanor.
 (Ord.
+2025 § 2, 2023; Ord.
 304, 1966; prior code § 10-405)

 12.04.090 Precautions against damage to surrounding property.